 State Street Elementary

-Students in Kindergarten through Sixth Grade were awarded a certificate for being chosen as Jan.
-Physical Education Star Students of the month.
-Mrs. Parisi has dedicated a bulletin board in the gym to honor her students.
-Mrs. Parisi has established the following criteria for the award.
-Not absent on a Gym Day, do an excellent job calling out the warm-ups, be a good role model in class, extra effort, and encouraging fellow classmates to do their best.
+Students in Kindergarten through Fifth Grade were awarded a certificate forbeing chosen as October Physical Education Star Students of the month.
+Mrs. Parisi has dedicated a bulletin board in the gym to honor her students and has established the following criteria for the award: Not absent on a Gym Day, do an excellent job calling out the warm-ups, be a good role model in class, extra effort, and encouraging fellow classmates to do their best.
 Along with Mrs. Parisi in the picture are: CHASE SZUCHY, BAYLEE KNOX, ASHDEN WAGNER, ISABELLA IORIO, TYLER GRIMM, BRAYDEN CUPP, CADEN CALER, CHAD BIBLE, MCKENZIE BROOKS, CAMERON CAIN, HAYLEY SWINDERMAN and GRACIE LEE.

 Congratulations to all!

 WTAE's Action 4 Weather teamed up with the Carnegie Science Center today to teach students at State Street Elementary School about the weather.
 The presentation included information - and hands-on demonstrations - about severe weather, natural disasters, Western Pennsylvania weather and weather safety tips.